Why psychologists say compassion may be the missing ingredient in modern wellbeing

 We track our sleep.
 We optimize our diets.
 We meditate with apps, journal with prompts, and read books about habits and productivity.
 And yet, for many people, something still feels off.
 There’s a gap between doing all the “right” things and actually feeling well.

-I’ve thought about this a lot, partly because I lived it.
-In my mid-20s, I was working a warehouse job in Melbourne, shifting TVs, feeling anxious and lost despite having a psychology degree that was supposed to explain how the mind works.
-I understood cognition, behavior, reward systems.
+I’ve thought about this a lot, partly because of my own experience.
+After finishing my psychology degree, I understood cognition, behavior, and reward systems well enough in theory.
 What I didn’t understand was how to relate to myself when things were hard.
 That distinction turned out to matter more than I expected.

 What’s increasingly clear from the research is that one of the most undervalued ingredients in genuine wellbeing isn’t discipline, productivity, or even mindfulness on its own.
 It’s compassion, both for ourselves and for the people around us.